 GUIDELINES:

-Essays should be typed in Times New Roman, 12-point font, double spaced, between 350 - 500 words and adhere to the MLA-8 formatting guidelines.
+Submissions should be typed in Times New Roman, 12-point font, double spaced, between 300 - 500 words and adhere to the MLA-8 formatting guidelines.
+Submissions that are performed or represented as visual media, a typed script or entry must be included.

 Please include a cover page containing your full name (do not put your name on subsequent pages), your teacher’s name, your email address, grade, name of school, and date of essay submission.